-Word Reading

-Year I Year 2 Year 3 Year 4 Year 5 Year 6

-Pupils should be taught to: apply phonic knowledge and skills as the route to decode words respond speedily with the correct sound to graphemes (letters or groups of letters) for all 40+ phonemes, including, where applicable, alternative sounds for graphemes read accurately by blending sounds in unfamiliar words containing GPCs that have been taught read common exception words, noting unusual correspondences between spelling and sound and where these occur in the word read words containing taught GPCs and -s, - es, -ing, -ed, -er and - est endings read other words of more than one syllable that contain taught GPCs read words with contractions [for example, I'm, I'll, we'll], and understand that the apostrophe represents the omitted Pupils should be taught to: continue to apply phonic knowledge and skills as the route to decode words until automatic decoding has become embedded and reading is fluent read accurately by blending the sounds in words that contain the graphemes taught so far, especially recognising alternative sounds for graphemes read accurately words of two or more syllables that contain the same graphemes as above read words containing common suffixes read further common exception words, noting unusual correspondences between spelling and sound and where these occur in the word read most words quickly and accurately, without overt sounding and blending, when they have been frequently encountered read aloud books closely matched to their improving phonic knowledge, sounding out unfamiliar words accurately, automatically and without undue hesitation Pupils should be taught to: apply their growing knowledge of root words, prefixes and suffixes (etymology and morphology) as listed in English Appendix I, both to read aloud and to understand the meaning of new words they meet read further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.
-Pupils should be taught to: apply their growing knowledge of root words, prefixes and suffixes (etymology and morphology) as listed in English Appendix I, both to read aloud and to understand the meaning of new words they meet read further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.
-Pupils should be taught to: apply their growing knowledge of root words, prefixes and suffixes (morphology and etymology), as listed in English Appendix I, both to read aloud and to understand the meaning of new words that they meet.
-Pupils should be taught to: apply their growing knowledge of root words, prefixes and suffixes (morphology and etymology), as listed in English Appendix I, both to read aloud and to understand the meaning of new words that they meet.
+Word Reading Year I Year 2 Year 3 Year 4 Year 5 Year 6 Pupils should be taught Pupils should be taught to: Pupils should be Pupils should be taught Pupils should be Pupils should to: continue to apply phonic taught to: to: taught to: be taught to: apply phonic knowledge knowledge and skills as the apply their growing apply their growing apply their growing apply their and skills as the route to route to decode words until knowledge of root knowledge of root words, knowledge of root growing decode words automatic decoding has words, prefixes and prefixes and suffixes words, prefixes and knowledge of respond speedily with become embedded and suffixes (etymology (etymology and suffixes (morphology root words, the correct sound to reading is fluent and morphology) as morphology) as listed in and etymology), as prefixes and graphemes (letters or listed in English English Appendix I, both listed in English suffixes groups of letters) for all 40+ phonemes, including, where applicable, alternative sounds for graphemes read accurately by blending sounds in unfamiliar words containing GPCs that have been taught read common exception read common exception words, noting unusual correspondences between spelling and sound and where these occur in the word read words containing taught GPCs and -s, es, -ing, -ed, -er and est endings read other words of read other words of more than one syllable that contain taught GPCs read words with contractions [for example, I'm, I'll, we'll], and understand that the apostrophe represents the omitted read accurately by blending the sounds in words that contain the graphemes taught so far, especially recognising alternative sounds for graphemes read accurately words of two or more syllables that contain the same graphemes as above read words containing common suffixes read further common exception words, noting unusual correspondences between spelling and sound and where these occur in the word hesitation read most words quickly and accurately, without overt sounding and blending, when they have been frequently encountered read aloud books closely matched to their improving phonic knowledge, sounding out unfamiliar words accurately, automatically and without undue re-read these books to build up their fluency and confidence in word reading.
+Appendix I, both to read aloud and to understand the meaning of new words they meet read further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.

+to read aloud and to understand the meaning of new words they meet read further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.

+Appendix I, both to read aloud and to understand the meaning of new words that they meet.

+(morphology and etymology), as listed in English Appendix I, both to read aloud and to understand the meaning of new words that they meet.